-The Marine Department (MD) of Hong Kong Special Administrative Region is the main body responsible for administering the port of Hong Kong, the responsibility vesting in the Director of Marine.
-The Director of Marine is supported by various advisory, statutory and consultative or governmental bodies, such as the Port Operations Committee, the Pilotage Advisory Committee, the Local Vessels Advisory Committee and the Hong Kong Maritime and Port Board (the latter having been formed by the merger of the Hong Kong Port Development Council and Hong Kong Maritime Industry Council in April 2016).
-The MD ensures that ships are able to enter a port, load or discharge cargo and then leave the port as quickly and as safely as possible.
+The Marine Department (MD) of the Hong Kong Special Administrative Region is the main body responsible for administering the port of Hong Kong, the responsibility vesting in the Director of Marine.
+The Director of Marine is supported by various advisory, statutory and consultative or government bodies, such as the Port Operations Committee, Pilotage Advisory Committee, Local Vessels Advisory Committee, and Hong Kong Maritime and Port Board (the latter having been formed by the merger of the Hong Kong Port Development Council and Hong Kong Maritime Industry Council in April 2016).
+The MD ensures that ships are able to enter a port, load or discharge cargo and then leave the port as quickly and safely as possible.
 It also regulates aspects of safety and pollution.
 As a key flag state, Hong Kong is mindful of the need to uphold standards and maintain an excellent safety record, and to this end most key maritime conventions are applicable.

-Hong Kong signed the Tokyo Memorandum of Understanding on Port State Control in the Asia-Pacific Region 1994 (the Tokyo MOU) in December 1993 and became a member of the Port State Control Committee in the Asia-Pacific Region.99 The MD carries out port state control inspections on ships visiting Hong Kong in accordance with IMO Resolution A.1119(30) and the Tokyo MOU Port State Control Manual.
-If any serious deficiencies are noticed, the ship will be detained and the ship's agent or owner, classification society and flag state will be notified of the detention and told how to rectify the situation.
-Serious deficiencies affecting the seaworthiness of a ship or the safety of the crew, or causing damage to the marine environment, have to be rectified prior to the ship's departure.100 There is an appeal mechanism against any detention under Section 66 of the Shipping and Port Control Ordinance (Cap 313).
-Monthly detention lists, starting from 1998, can be found on the MD website.101
+Hong Kong signed the Tokyo Memorandum of Understanding on Port State Control in the Asia-Pacific Region 1994 (the Tokyo MOU) in December 1993 and became a member of the Port State Control Committee in the Asia-Pacific Region.
+The MD carries out port state control inspections on ships visiting Hong Kong in accordance with IMO Resolution A.1119(30) and the Tokyo MOU Port State Control Manual.
+If any serious deficiencies are noticed, the ship will be detained and the ship's agent or owner, classification www.mardep.gov.hk/en/aboutus/functions.html.